 2. Click My Computer > Add Folder to choose the folder you want to sync to Google Drive.
 Then select Done and Save.

 Except for the above three solutions, here is another free way to move files to cloud storage, that’s the free cloud backup service - CBackup.
-CBackup permits you to backup files to Google Drive, Dropbox, OneDrive, CBackup Cloud, even combined cloud.
+CBackup permits you to sync files to Google Drive, Dropbox, OneDrive, CBackup Cloud, even combined cloud.

-Moreover, you could try these useful features while backing up, perform schedule backup on regular (like daily, weekly, or monthly), enable email notification to get the backup process, or backup the file types as you like with the File Filter.
+Moreover, you could try these useful features while syncing, perform Scheduler on a regular (like daily, weekly, or monthly), enable Email Notification to get the sync process, or sync the file types as you like with the File Filter.

-Here is how to transfer files to cloud storage (backup files to Google Drive for example) with CBackup:
+Here is how to transfer files to cloud storage (sync files to Google Drive for example) with CBackup:

 1. Please download the CBackup desktop app and create an account, then sign in to CBackup desktop app.

-2. Click My Storage tab on the left panel, then choose + Add Cloud, then choose the cloud storage as you like (here is Google Drive), then click Add.
+2. Click My Storage tab, then choose Add Clouds, then choose the cloud storage as you like (here is Google Drive), then click Add.
 Then follow the guide to grant CBackup to access your cloud.

-3. Then pitch on the Backup Tasks > New Task > Local Files > Next to create a new cloud sync task.
+3. Then pitch on the Sync> Sync PC to Public Cloud to create a new cloud sync task.

 4. Choose local folders and files as the sync source, and tick a folder in the Google Drive account as the destination.
-Hit the Start Backup button to transfer files to Google Drive cloud storage easily.
+Hit the Start Sync button to transfer files to Google Drive cloud storage easily.